planqtn/planqtn/ui/README.md

     - resizable canvas
 - a local database for caching tensornetwork weight enumerators / parity check matrices
 - a global database and automated Github authenticated contribution workflow
+- handled disconnected networks too - this is good for educational purposes

 I want to put together the new compass code construction with Charles's construction and see the weight enumerators

+Bugs:
+    - the network selection + changing + recalculating workflow is very wonky right now

 ## License